IBM/lsf-quantum/README.md

 This repository contains implementation of plugins for IBM LSF workload manager for handling jobs using ![Quantum Resource Management Interface (QRMI)](https://github.com/qiskit-community/qrmi/tree/main), a vendor agnostic library providing a set of APIs to facilitate deployment of workloads on quantum processing units (QPUs).

 ## Overview
-Figure 1 depicts workflow of an LSF job submission with the `esub.qrmi`.
-The latter uses QRMI template variable from user defined `.env` file and user requirements to find the best suitable quantum device.
-Selection algorithm works as follows:
+Figure 1 depicts workflow of an LSF job submission using `esub.qrmi` and `jobstarter.qrmi`. to find the best suitable quantum device.
-1. Get number of qbits and name of the env. file.
-2. Get available quantum devices from IBM Quantum Platform.
-3. Get topology details for each quantum device.
-4. Select device that is best suited for job requirements.
-5. Create device specific QRMI environment variables and appends them to a job metadata.

 ![LSF job submission](Figure_1.png)